graphlab-fr/cosma-docs/src/en/user-manual.md

 > Arthur Perret, Guillaume Brioudes, Clément Borel, & Olivier Le Deuff.
 (2021).
 Cosma (1.0).
 Zenodo. <https://doi.org/10.5281/zenodo.5920615>

-## Installing
+## Installing and updating

 Cosma is available in two versions: a graphical user interface (GUI) application and a command line interface (CLI) application.
 Information about the CLI version is detailed [in the dedicated section](#cosma-cli).

 The GUI version of Cosma is available for macOS and Windows.
-Visit the Releases page of the GitHub repository to get [the latest version](https://github.com/graphlab-fr/cosma/releases/latest).
+The CLI version is available for macOS, Windows and Linux.
+Visit [the Download page on Cosma’s website to get the latest version of the application](https://cosma.graphlab.fr/telecharger/).
 Please note that the application is not signed with a security certificate, so you must have administrator privileges on your session to run it.

 On macOS
 : Download and unzip `Cosma.app.zip`, then place it in `~/Applications`.
 For the first launch, right click on the application then select Open to run it.